 An app exit plan is an effective way to make money, but it’s not the only way.
 More than that, there is no reason an emoji app can’t be generating money while you’re waiting for the right fish to bite.
 So here are some other ways the Savvy Emoji app owner can generate some cash:

 ♦ Ad Modules are a difficult monetization strategy at the best of times.
 While a favored revenue generation tactic, when done wrong, Ads can be intrusive, ineffective, and actually harmful to your business.
-Messaging/Emoji Apps in particular are a hard nut to crack for advertisers.
+Messaging/Emoji Apps, in particular, is a hard nut to crack for advertisers.
 However, Swyft Media has done an excellent job of creating a new approach: turning iconic brands into hit Emojis.

 ♦ Emojis and their close cousin Stickers can be sold as packets as well – i.e. improvements or updates to existing Emoji Libraries.
 This is an effective way to not only improve your own online presence as an Emoji expert but to generate a continual revenue stream.